espressif/esp-matter/examples/zigbee_bridge/README.md

 The following is the Memory and Flash Usage.

 -   `Bootup` == Device just finished booting up.
-Device is not commissionined or connected to wifi yet.
+Device is not commissioned or connected to wifi yet.
--   `After Commissioning` == Device is conneted to wifi and is also commissioned and is rebooted.
+-   `After Commissioning` == Device is connected to wifi and is also commissioned and is rebooted.
 -   device used: esp32c3_devkit_m
 -   tested on: